You don’t blog? (5/5: the finale!)

 Some people (usually perfectionists) can’t stand being told this advice.
 To them, this piece of eminently sensible advice is like blowing smoke up their arse and ruin their autopsy.

-Write pre-prepared floaters suitable for running at any old time to meet your posting deadline in case you have nothing topical to write about.
-Good floater topics would be small lifehacks like what kind of corkscrews are suitable for opening six bottles of wine in under 10 seconds (see photo), or ‘notes’ on your ephemeral remembrances (such as mine on an ex-colleague).
+Good floater topics would be small lifehacks like what kind of corkscrews are suitable for opening six bottles of wine in under 10 seconds (PHOTO RIGHT), or ‘notes’ on your ephemeral remembrances (such as mine on an ex-colleague).

-Make a style manual for your blog.
+- DO:— Make a style manual for your blog.
 This is your own usage guide to provide uniformity in the writing and design formatting of posts and downloadable documents.
 Use an alphabetically indexed pocketbook for this purpose.

 Write in your favourite HTML codes, shirttails, decklines, boilerplate phrases, preferred nomenclature, second references, in-line jokes, etc, so you won’t have to hunt around the Internet or rack your brains for them.

-No need to make a big hash of it like the Associated Press Stylebook and Briefing on Media Law (a.k.a. the AP Stylebook).
-Your own stylebook is just a memory aid for your blog.
-You already know your own spelling and usage preferences (or should).
+No need to make a big hash of it like the Associated Press Stylebook and Briefing on Media Law (a.k.a. the “AP Stylebook”).
+Your own stylebooks is just a MEMORY AID for your blog.
+You already know your own spelling and usage preferences — or should.

 Excerpts from my stylebook:—